Japan PM says government will consider state of emergency for Tokyo area

 Suga did not say when the government would make a decision, or what restrictions would follow.
 The first state of emergency, declared last spring, lasted more than a month, shutting down schools and non-essential businesses.

-In the absence of specifics, hundreds of thousands took to Twitter to express dismay and confusion.
+In the absence of specifics, hundreds of thousands of Twitter posts expressed dismay and confusion.

 “This morning the news said it’s 200 days till the Olympics, and in the afternoon, that there could be another state of emergency.
 What’s going on?” tweeted user Mii Mama.